NAppazeller/stock-analysis/README.md

 #### DAQO New Energy Corp (Ticker: DQ)
 In 2017, DAQO New Energy Corp (Ticker: DQ) outperformed its peers in the green energy stock sample set with a return of 199.4%.
 However, Steve's clients had also mentioned trading volume was an important part of the analysis.
 When comparing the trade volume for DAQO New Energy Corp to the other stocks in the green energy stock sample set, it had the lowest trade volume.

-In 2018, DAQO New Energy Corp was a laggard when compared to its peers in the green energy stock sample set with a return of -62.6%.
+In 2018, DAQO New Energy Corp was a laggard compared to its peers in the green energy stock sample set with a return of -62.6%.
 Like 2017, the trade volume for DAQO remained low when compared to its peers.

 Over the two-year period DAQO New Energy Corp was the third highest performer with a return of 136.8%